Hello, My Name is Vanessa, and I am a …

 Anyone who knows me very well would call me a salt-aholic.
 I unabashedly admit to it, but prefer to consider myself a salt connoisseur.
 I carry a saltshaker with pink Himalayan salt in my lunch bag to work every day and it is always plateside at the dinner table.
 When we have a family dinner, one like-minded son and one like-minded son-in-law sit at my end of the table next to me so that we have easy access to our own salt and we rarely share with others.
 Hey, sometimes you have to be like that.

-Salt gets a bad rap.
-Like causing or worsening hypertension (aka high blood pressure).
+However, salt gets a bad rap.
+For instance, it is accused of causing or worsening hypertension (aka high blood pressure).

 Now here is the surprising thing.
 The American Journal of Medicine, August 2017 issue, has an amazing article on the subject of salt called, “Is Salt a Culprit or an Innocent Bystander in Hypertension?
 A Hypothesis Challenging the Ancient Paradigm”, (DiNicolantonio et al, 2017), which challenges the notion that excessive salt intake causes hypertension.

 The authors inform (or remind) readers that the body maintains homeostasis (balance) with certain controls such as the hypothalamus driving thirst and salt cravings.
 They postulate that because people are warned to limit salt intake, they inadvertently consume more food, processed foods, and junk foods to satisfy their sodium needs, and end in the eat more added sugars.
 They go further to suggest several more very important considerations about salt regarding your health.

 - If one limits salt intake, they likely limit their intake of vegetables and nuts, which have important nutrients and calories.
 Unfortunately, these are likely to be replaced by less nutritious foods too.
 Double trouble.